 The athletes are always dangerous in the right system and a name that really showed up a lot over the course of 2018 was Isaiah Taylor.
 But he’s graduated, and in his stead, a young brother poised to take over.

-12 games are under Jalen Taylor's belt entering this year including a number of defensive appearances, Taylor is a safety and wide receiver and continues to get better.
+Twelve games are under Jalen Taylor’s belt entering this year, including a number of defensive appearances.
+Taylor is a safety and wide receiver and continues to improve.
 Especially because he has a goal to accomplish.

 “My brother has set the bar high and knowing me, I am trying to top that,” Taylor said of his brother’s accomplishments.
 “He was a great wide receiver for Stockbridge and he taught me a lot of what I know now.
 So for me to top what he did would mean a lot to me and this program.”

 Taylor has been working every day to get better at what he does and knows that the comparisons to his brother are always going to be there.
-However, he wants to make a name for himself because of the work he's done.
-That's not to discount the work his team around him has done though.
+However, he wants to make a name for himself because of the work he’s done.
+That’s not to discount the work his team has done.

 “I wouldn’t be what I am without this team and the coaches around me,” Taylor said.
 “Making a name for myself will make them proud.”

-With the defensive coach becoming the head coach, the defensive expectations that coach Steve Boyd hasn't changed.
+With the defensive coach becoming the head coach, the expectations of coach Steve Boyd have not changed.